Public Participation Guidance Material - Environmental Assessment Act 2018

 During Application Development, the proponent works with participating Indigenous nations and EA participants to develop their Application for an EA Certificate.
 Early feedback on data collection or analysis can help to identify and resolve key issues, reducing the potential for delays later in the process.

-During Application Review, the EAO, participating Indigenous nations, Technical Advisory Committee, and Community Advisory Committee review the draft Application, and direction is provided to the proponent on revisions that should be reflected in the final Application.
-The direction includes the results from public engagement on the draft Application and any matters regarding advice provided by the Technical Advisory Committee or Community Advisory Committee.
+During Application Review, the EAO, participating Indigenous nations, Technical Advisory Committee, and Community Advisory Committee review the Application, and direction is provided to the proponent on revisions that should be reflected in the revised Application.
+The direction includes the results from public engagement on the Application and any matters regarding advice provided by the Technical Advisory Committee or Community Advisory Committee.

 - Human and Community Well-Being (v1.0)